stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

---I suppose that's dys-- dystopian but a lot of the-- my sort of background in dystopia stuff other than the classic sci-fi stuff is either *Brazil* or...
+--I suppose that's dystopian but a lot of my, sort of, background in dystopia stuff other than the classic sci-fi stuff is either *Brazil* or...
 I do like the Lovecraft settings even though I am aware that Lovecraft is a-- He's a big, old racist.

 #### BEN